All Words > Salmagundi

 About Salmagundi

-Salmagundi originated from the French word "salmigondis" (potluck, hodgepodge).
-However, the exact time period and context this word developed from is a mystery.
+Salmagundi originated from the French word "salmigondis" ("potluck, hodgepodge").
+However, the exact time period and context for this word is unknown.

 Did you Know?

-The Salmagundi Club of Greenwich Village, NYC is a fine arts center with a rich history of famous patrons (such as honorary member Winston Churchill).
-Its most interesting quality, however, is its name's origin: salmagundi, a stew served by the group since its founding in 1871.
+The Salmagundi Club of Greenwich Village, New York City, is a fine arts center with a rich history of famous patrons (including honorary member Winston Churchill).
+Its name comes from salmagundi, a stew served by the group since its founding in 1871.

 illustration Salmagundi